.221 Fireball Ammo

 The .221 Fireball's performance profile makes it suitable for specific applications:

-• Ideal for small varmints like prairie dogs and ground squirrels
+• Ideal for small varmints like prairie dogs, ground squirrels, and woodchucks

-• High velocity provides excellent accuracy and flat trajectory
+• High velocity provides flat trajectory for accurate shots at typical varmint hunting ranges

 Target Shooting and Competition